usmanovs/Salesforce-Interview-Handbook/questions/admin-technical-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What business problems do approval processes solve?
-When a user has to get something approved by another user approval process comes handy.
+When a user has to get something approved by another user the approval process comes handy.
 For example: An employee submits their weekly timesheet and submits it to his manager for approval.
 This process can be easily automated by approval processes.

 Doing all this manually will take up much time and will not be easy.
 With approval processes all the requests come in to the manager's queue for approval or denial.